 Este Haim On Burnout + Bolusing For Pizza

 Editor’s Note: Este Haim is the bassist of the pop group Haim, which she formed with her sisters Alana and Danielle in 2007.
-Este has also been living with Type 1 diabetes for nearly 20 years.
+Este has also been living with type 1 diabetes for nearly 20 years.
 Last week, Haim announced the release of their new track “Hallelujah,” stating the song is for “anyone struggling with chronic illness.”
-Beyond Type 1 caught up with Este to ask about the genesis of the track, her life on the road with T1D, and how she faces diabetes burnout with the help of her support system.
+Beyond Type 1 caught up with Este to ask about the genesis of the track, her life on the road with type 1 diabetes (T1D), and how she faces diabetes burnout with the help of her support system.

 A rough transition

 “Yeah, it wasn’t a great way to start my first week of high school… I was basically a social pariah for a very long time.
-You know, I was just the diabetic kid in school that passes out and no one knows why and the diabetic girl that smelled like orange juice all the time.”
+You know, I was just the kid with diabetes in school that passes out and no one knows why and the girl with diabetes that smelled like orange juice all the time.”

 “Not only are they my sisters, I’m also in business with them, so we spend so much time together.
 We’re on the road together 24 hours a day for weeks on end.
 So they’ve seen every version of me.
 They’ve seen me in a good place with diabetes, and in a sh*tty place with diabetes,” Este says.

 “I’m lucky that I have Danielle and Alana to be my support and when I am having a bad day, a bad week, a bad month, they’re always the first people to be like, ‘Dude we got you.
 Whatever you need.
 We’re going to get through this.
 Let’s get you a healthy meal.
 Let’s not have pizza after the show tonight.
 Let’s go get you something good so that you don’t wake up and your blood sugar is 350.’”

 “Pizza is such a blessing but it’s also such a curse”—Este’s description of pizza is all too real for anyone who has lived with diabetes.